Advertisement

 Much research is attempting to elucidate the potential benefits of dark chocolate, although researchers agree that fruit and vegetables are a wiser dietary choice, since their antioxidants come without chocolate's high load of fat and kilojoules.

-Macular degeneration.
+Macular degeneration

-Immune system.
+Immune system

-For many people, the greatest interest is in antioxidant's anti-ageing potential.
-Since the body's production of its own antioxidants decreases in old age, few doubt the potential value of dietary sources.
+For many people, the greatest interest is in antioxidants’ anti-ageing potential.
+Since the body’s production of its own antioxidants decreases in old age, few doubt the potential value of dietary sources.
 However, there is no evidence that extra antioxidants stop hair greying, prevent wrinkles or provide a ‘fountain of youth’.

-Should people take high doses of antioxidants?
+Take care with high doses of antioxidants?

 Antioxidants can act in different ways, depending on the dose and the environment in which they are operating.
 Laboratory studies show that some antioxidants (including minerals the body uses to produce its own antioxidants) can become pro-oxidants at high doses which could potentially damage DNA.